- Chag Haurim Sameach (Happy Festival of Lights)!

 Chag Haurim Sameach (Happy Festival of Lights)!

-Chanukkah (Cahnukah, Hanukkah) 2018 begins in the evening of Sunday, December 2 and ends in the evening of Monday, December 10.
+Chanukkah (Hanukkah) 2018 began the evening of Sunday, December 2 and ended the evening of Monday, December 10.

 The seventieth day after the first day of Sukkot (Tishri 15) is the first day of Chanukkah (Kislev 25).
-Both of these festival days are strongly related to the Messiah of Israel and of all the world: Tishri 15 is the day the Messiah was born (Sukkot, day 1); and Kislev 25 is the day the Messiah Yeshua ben Yosef ben David was conceived in the womb of his mother, the Jewess Miryam bat David.
-Appropriately both festivals are referred to as being a “Festival of Light” for our (Israel’s) Messiah is God’s “light to the world.”
+Both of these festival days are strongly related to the Messiah of Israel and of all the world: Tishri 15 is the day the Messiah was born – on the first day of Sukkot (ביום הראשון של חג הסוכות); and Kislev 25 is the day the Messiah Yeshua ben Yosef ben David was conceived in the womb of his mother, the Jewess Miryam bat David – on the first day of Chanukkah (ביום הראשון של חנוכה).
+Therefore, the festival of Chanukkah is the “Festival of Light” (חג האורים) of *Avinu Shebashamayim for M’shicho (His Messiah) is His “light to the world.”

-A period of 40 weeks exist from the time the Messiah of God was conceived in the womb of Miryam at the very beginning of Chanukkah and the time he was born at the beginning of Sukkot.
+A period of 40 weeks exist from the time the Messiah of God was conceived in the womb of Miryam at the beginning of Chanukkah (Kislev 25) to the time he was born at the beginning of Sukkot (Tishri 15).
 Therefore, regarding his life it is written:

 העם ההלכים בחשך ראו אור גדול ישבי בארץ צלמות אור נגה עליהם׃